 The government has the burden of proving the defendant's guilt beyond a reasonable doubt.
 This burden of proof stays with the government throughout the case.
 The defendant is never required to prove his innocence or to produce any evidence at all.

-The indictment charges that the offense was committed "on or about" a certain date.
+The indictment charges that the offenses were committed "on or about" certain dates.
 The government must prove that the offenses happened reasonably close to those dates but it is not required to prove that the alleged offenses happened on those exact dates.

-ELEMENTS OF THE OFFENSE: COUNT 1
+ELEMENTS OF THE CHARGE: COUNT 1

-To sustain the charge against the defendant in Count 1, the government must prove these elements:
+To sustain the charges against the defendant in Counts 1, the government must prove these elements: